-How does China wholesale work and what do you need to watch out for?
+China wholesale explained - How it works and what you need to watch out for.
 This blog article will walk you through it.

 Strategic sourcing from a China wholesaler is about three things: Cost management, Stability and Risk management.

 Strategic sourcing is a win-win for the buyer and supplier.
 A huge attraction of choosing a low-cost manufacturer is the cost advantage that is pretty much guaranteed to you.
 However, it helps to be realistic about how low you can drive down prices.
 Anything below the price floor of a specific item and you’ll have to deal with inferior quality and poor sales, however you may be able to negotiate a lower price for larger orders and maintain quality.

 After finding the right supplier for your product, you will enter a formal partnership.
 The Chinese way of doing business is to maintain harmonious relationships, exchange favors, and be emotionally invested in the partnership.
 Ethical obligations supersede contractual obligations.
 The key to long-term China wholesale success is maintaining stable relationships with quality, savvy suppliers.

 A relationship based on mutual trust and benefit is instrumental toward effective risk management.
 This is especially important when working with Chinese manufacturers as they are often reserved about sharing bad news or talking openly about risks.
 Chinese business culture also leans strongly towards social unity and centralized decision-making.
 You need to establish goodwill and show strong leadership before you can expect your supplier to have an honest conversation about a temporary cash crunch that may affect production or some legal trouble that may impact their business operations.

 You may have an idea for a product that solves a new or evolving need.
 You may want to join an existing pool of buyers that sell some of the most-purchased products on Amazon.
 Your market research will help you determine a profitable Amazon strategy.